mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 Just stay with the "resource oriented" billing and try to minimize the overall costs.
 From my experience there are two of the most expensive shared infrastructure costs on Google Cloud Platform for data pipelines.

-* [Cloud Composer](https://cloud.google.com/composer) -- if you want to optimize Cloud Composer I highly recommend one of my blog posts - [GCP Cloud Composer 1.x tuning](/blog/2022/03/15/gcp-cloud-composer-tuning/)
+* [Cloud Composer](https://cloud.google.com/composer) -- if you want to optimize Cloud Composer I highly recommend reading one of my blog posts - [GCP Cloud Composer 1.x tuning](/blog/2022/03/15/gcp-cloud-composer-tuning/)
 * [Cloud Logging](https://cloud.google.com/logging) -- to minimize the costs, minimize the number of log entries produced by the data pipelines and their infrastructure

 Below you find the number of log entries from my production environment for the one day.